decargroup/navlie/README.rst

 - Monte Carlo experiment executor with result aggregation
 - A preintegration module for linear, wheel odometry, and IMU process models

 By implementing a few classes, the user can model almost any problem.
-Documentation can be found by https://decargroup.github.io/navlie
+Documentation can be found at https://decargroup.github.io/navlie

 Setup
 -----